MattWallingford/TAPS/README.md

 **ImageNet-to-Sketch**
 The 5 datasets comprising ImagetNet-to-Sketch can be download from the [PiggyBack repository](https://github.com/arunmallya/piggyback) at this link: [https://uofi.box.com/s/ixncr3d85guosajywhf7yridszzg5zsq](https://uofi.box.com/s/ixncr3d85guosajywhf7yridszzg5zsq)

+**DomainNet**
+The 6 DomainNet datasets can be downloaded from [here](http://ai.bu.edu/M3SDA/).

 Place the datasets in the datasets folder.
+Use the --dataset argument to point towards the dataset you would like to train on.

 ## Training